-Only a law enforcement agency can issue a regional or state Silver Alert.
+Only a law enforcement agency can request a Silver Alert.
 If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

 divider